Danielresek/Revz-BIS-List---World-of-Warcraft-Item-Tracker/README.md

 - **data/**: Contains a list of all BIS items that players can add, which is used for searching specific items when pressing the "Add items" button in the application.

 - **middleware/**: Contains middleware functions used in the application for authentication.
-For example, `auth.js` handles user login and verification using Passport.js to authenticate users.
+For example, `auth.js` handles user login and verification using Supertokens to authenticate users.

 - **migrations/**: Contains migration files used to create, update, or remove tables in the database.
 This is especially useful during development when the structure of the database needs to be adjusted.